nmshd/documentation/_docs_integrate/10-connector-installation.md

 The Connector requires a MongoDB database as its data storage.
 MongoDB is a document-oriented database.
 For compatibility and security reasons, the most up-to-date version of MongoDB should be used.
 For more information, please see <https://www.mongodb.com>.

-### Docker Runtime
+### Container Runtime

-The Connector requires a Docker Runtime: Docker is a virtualization technology which introduces highly portable software containers.
+The Connector requires a Container Runtime like Docker or Kubernetes: Docker is a virtualization technology which introduces highly portable software containers.
 The Connector is shipped and updated as such a Docker container - the Docker Runtime is the runtime environment which can execute the Docker containers.
 For compatibility and security reasons, the most up-to-date version of the Docker Runtime should be used.
 For more information, please see <https://www.docker.com>.

 Visit [the official docker docs](https://docs.docker.com/get-docker/) for installation guides.

-### Docker Compose

-Make sure that you have installed docker-compose.
-Visit [the official installation guide](https://docs.docker.com/compose/install/) for more information.

 ### Hardware Requirements